ahmohbati/SecOn/CloudClient.md

 ifconfig
 ```

+#### Generate client certs
-Generate client cert (replacing "client" with the name of the cloud client you want to add):
+Do this for each cloud client you want to monitor.
+Generate client cert (replacing `client` with the name of the cloud client you want to add):
 ```
 cd /etc/openvpn/easy-rsa/ ## move to the easy-rsa directory source ./vars             ## execute the vars file ./build-key client
 ```

-Copy generated files to cloud client (replacing "client" with the name of the cloud client you want to add):
+Copy generated files to cloud client (replacing `client` with the name of the cloud client you want to add):
 ```
 scp /etc/openvpn/easy-rsa/keys/client* username@hostname:~/
 scp /etc/openvpn/easy-rsa/keys/ca.crt username@hostname:~/